Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.15.5: Various small/minor improvements.
+* 1.15.7: Various small/minor improvements, including ability to clone a WP 5.0 site, and scheduling improvements on some very large sites.
 A recommended update for all.